corsairmarks/uncapped_consecration/mod/README.md

 # Changes

 When consecrating or deconsecrating a world, the game dynamically calculates the correct bonus for Consecrated World Worship.
-In order to accomplish this, it wa necessary to overwrite an effect (`recalculate_consecrated_world_modifier`) and the decisions (`decision_consecrated_worlds` and `decision_unconsecrated_worlds`) as well as preempt the events (`mega.100` and `mega.110`) that deal with consecration.
+In order to accomplish this, it was necessary to overwrite an effect (`recalculate_consecrated_world_modifier`) and the decisions (`decision_consecrated_worlds` and `decision_unconsecrated_worlds`) as well as preempt the events (`mega.100` and `mega.110`) that deal with consecration.

 The Consecrated Worlds Worship modifier is now applied via a dynamic multiplier and can now scale infinitely instead of capping out at a total of twelve "levels" of Consecrated Worlds Worship.